-Tips for Managing Symptoms and Getting FocusedIf you have ADD/ADHD, everything from paying the bills on time to keeping up with work, family, and social demands can seem overwhelming.
-But it’s possible to get focused and turn chaos into calm.
+If you have ADHD, everything from paying the bills on time to keeping up with work, family, and social demands can seem overwhelming.
+But it’s possible to cope with ADHD symptoms, get focused, and turn chaos into calm.
 By taking advantage of self-help techniques, you can become more productive, organized, and in control of your life—and improve your sense of self-worth.

-MYTH: ADD/ADHD is a life sentence—I’ll always suffer from its symptoms.
+Myth: ADHD is a life sentence—I’ll always suffer from its symptoms.

 However, you can learn to break tasks down into smaller steps and follow a systematic approach to organization.
 By implementing various structures and routines, and taking advantage of tools such as daily planners and reminders, you can maintain organization and control clutter.

-Develop structure and neat habits—and keep them up
+Develop structure and neat habits

 To organize a room, home, or office, categorize your objects, deciding which are necessary and which can be stored or discarded.
 To organize yourself, get in the habit of taking notes and writing lists.
 Maintain your newly organized structure with regular, daily routines.

-- Create space.
+Create space.
 Ask yourself what you need on a daily basis, and find storage bins or closets for things you don’t.
 Designate specific areas for things like keys, bills, and other items that can be easily misplaced.
 Throw away things you don’t need.

-- Use a calendar app or day planner.
+Use a calendar app or day planner.
 Effective use of a day planner or a calendar on your smartphone or computer can help you remember appointments and deadlines.
 With electronic calendars, you can also set up automatic reminders so scheduled events don’t slip your mind.

-- Use lists.
+Use lists.
 Make use of lists and notes to keep track of regularly scheduled tasks, projects, deadlines, and appointments.
 If you decide to use a daily planner, keep all lists and notes inside it.
 You also have many options for use on your smartphone or computer.
 Search for “to do” apps or task managers.

 Deal with it now.
 You can avoid forgetfulness, clutter, and procrastination by filing papers, cleaning up messes, or returning phone calls immediately, not sometime in the future.
 If a task can be done in two minutes or less, do it on the spot, rather than putting it off for later.

-Tame your ADD/ADHD paper trail
+Tame your ADHD paper trail

-- Set up a filing system.Use dividers or separate file folders for different types of documents (such as medical records, receipts, and income statements).
+Set up a filing system.Use dividers or separate file folders for different types of documents (such as medical records, receipts, and income statements).
 Label and color-code your files so that you can find what you need quickly.

-- Deal with mail on a daily basis.
+Deal with mail on a daily basis.
 Set aside a few minutes each day to deal with the mail, preferably as soon as you bring it inside.
 It helps to have a designated spot where you can sort the mail and either trash it, file it, or act on it.

-- Go paperless.
+Go paperless.
 Minimize the amount of paper you have to deal with.
 Request electronic statements and bills instead of paper copies.
 You can also reduce junk mail by opting out of the Direct Marketing Association's (DMA) Mail Preference Service.

-Time management tips for adult ADD/ADHD
+Time management tips

 Adults with attention deficit disorder often have a different perception of how time passes.
 To align your sense of time with everyone else, use the oldest trick in the book: a clock.

-- Become a clock-watcher.
+Become a clock-watcher.
 Use a wristwatch or highly visible wall or desk clock to help you keep track of time.
 When you start a task, make a note of the time by saying it out loud or writing it down.

-- Use timers.
+Use timers.
 Allot yourself limited amounts of time for each task and use a timer or alarm to alert you when your time is up.
 For longer tasks, consider setting an alarm to go off at regular intervals to keep you productive and aware of how much time is going by.

 Give yourself more time than you think you need.
-Adults with ADD/ADHD are notoriously bad at estimating how long it will take to do something.
+Adults with ADHD are notoriously bad at estimating how long it will take to do something.
 For every thirty minutes of time you think it will take you to get someplace or complete a task, give yourself a cushion by adding ten minutes.

-- Plan to be early and set up reminders.
+Plan to be early and set up reminders.
 Write down appointments for fifteen minutes earlier than they really are.
 Set up reminders to ensure you leave on time and make sure you have everything you need ahead of time so you’re not frantically looking for your keys or phone when it’s time to go.

-- Decide what’s first.
+Decide what’s first.
 Ask yourself what is the most important task you need to accomplish, and then order your other tasks after that one.

-- Take things one at a time.
+Take things one at a time.
 Break down large projects or tasks into smaller, manageable steps.

-- Stay on task.
-Avoid getting sidetracked by sticking to your schedule, using a timer to enforce it if necessary
+Stay on task.
+Avoid getting sidetracked by sticking to your schedule, using a timer to enforce it if necessary.

 Learn to say no

-Impulsiveness can lead adults with ADD/ADHD to agree to too many projects at work or make too many social engagements.
+Impulsiveness can lead adults with ADHD to agree to too many projects at work or make too many social engagements.
 But a jam-packed schedule can leave you feeling overwhelmed, overtired, and affect the quality of your work.
 Turning things down may improve your ability to accomplish tasks, keep social dates, and live a healthier lifestyle.
 Check your schedule first before committing to something new.

-Money management requires budgeting, planning, and organization, so for many adults with ADD/ADHD, it can be a true challenge.
-Many common systems of money management don’t tend to work for adults with ADD/ADHD because they require too much time, too much paper, and too much attention to detail.
+Money management requires budgeting, planning, and organization, so for many adults with ADHD, it can be a true challenge.
+Many common systems of money management don’t tend to work for adults with ADHD because they require too much time, too much paper, and too much attention to detail.
 But if you create your own system that is both simple and consistent, you can get on top of your finances and put a stop to overspending, overdue bills, and penalties for missed deadlines.